ash-sec/aws-iam-rbac-cloudtrail-lab/README.md

 ## Security Principles Applied

-- **Least Privilege** — Users are granted only the permissions required
+- **Least Privilege** — Users are granted only the permissions required for their role
 - **Role-Based Access Control (RBAC)** — Permissions are assigned through groups
 - **Audit Logging** — All activity is recorded using CloudTrail
 - **Access Validation** — Both successful and denied actions were tested